-5 Top School Counseling Apps for Your Mobile DevicesSome of my favorite %22daily drivers%22 as a school counselor on my Android devices.
+5 Top School Counseling Apps for Your Mobile DevicesSome of my favorite "daily drivers" as a school counselor on my Android devices.

 5 Mobile Apps I Couldn’t Live Without As A School Counselor

 As a school counselor – lot’s of our work is done in our offices, but getting out of our offices and into the halls and classes is very important.
 Many times – we need our technology to tag along with us.
 However, most of us have big, chunky laptops or *gasp* an old school desktop.
 These are not very conducive to travelling light.
 That is what is so great about having your mobile tech to take with you at work (or at home).
 The mobile tech I am referring to is our smartphones and tablets.

 I use two main mobile devices: my phone (a OnePlus One with Cyanogenmod 13 custom ROM installed) and my tablet (a Google Nexus 10 with Stock AndroidTM).
 I will show actual screenshots from my devices under each app suggestion.
 Also check out the previews, videos and reviews on each suggestion via the Google PlayTM store to ensure it is a good fit for your needs (and the check it is compatible with your device).